See the guide for this topic.

 Combination and resolution of vectors

 Vector addition and subtraction can be done by the parallelogram method or the head to tail method.
+Vectors that form a closed polygon (cycle) add up to zero.

 When resolving vectors in two directions, vectors can be resolved into a pair of perpendicular components.